cgarbin/cot6930-natural-language-processing/assignment2/README.md

     Incorrectly Classified Instances       411               14.6629 %

-Inspecting the confusion matrix shows that the accuracy improvement is a result of a large improvment for the `faculty` class, while making all other classes slightly worse.
+Inspecting the confusion matrix shows that the accuracy improvement is a result of a large improvement for the `faculty` class, while making all other classes slightly worse.

 This is the confusion matrix with attribute selection (what we just did):